nicksavill/kDNA-annotation/README.md

 If no, or very few, high quality gRNAs are found then the filtering parameters in the config file should be weakened and  `hq_gRNAs()` re-run.

 The function outputs a fasta file of the HQ gRNAs plus flanking sequences upstream and downstream of the gRNA.
 These sequences are used in Step 7 to identify common motifs, such as the inverted repeats and gRNA initiation sequences.
-The number of nucleoitdes upstream and downstream from the 5' end of each HQ gRNA are given by the parameters `upstream` and `downstream` in the config file.
+The number of nucleotides upstream and downstream from the 5' end of each HQ gRNA are given by the parameters `upstream` and `downstream` in the config file.
 If no inverted repeat motifs are found in Step 7 these values will need to be increased.

 #### Step 7